We foster Arctic research to help the nation and the world understand, prepare for, and adapt to the pan-Arctic impacts of climate change.

 We serve as an Arctic Climate Science Coordination Center through international project offices, secretariat functions, workshops, and collaborations with international scientists and institutions.

-Collaborations: 107 scientists, analysts, students, and professional staff with interests that span physical, biological and social sciences.
+Who works here?
+More than 100 scientists, analysts, students, and professional staff with interests that span physical, biological and social sciences.
+And these people share their talents throughout the community, support local businesses, and much more.

-Arctic study: 150 research projects that investigate all elements of the arctic system, including ocean, ice, atmosphere, land, and society.
+IARC scientists work on 150 research projects that investigate all elements of the Arctic system, including ocean, ice, atmosphere, land, and society.
+What happens in the Arctic affects everyone on Earth.

 Statement on Diversity and Inclusivity